|

 I think that this is an example of being made aware of past Alabasters as real people: flesh and blood.
 I would never

-have found this entry amongst the many names of the large "Institutions" without the aid of an index, as there was
+have found this entry amongst the many names of the large "Institutions" without the aid of an index, as there was no

-no reason to have realised that these two boys were in the Workhouse.
+reason to have realised that these two boys were in the Workhouse.
 However, further research does give some

 indication of the reason.
 David and John were the sons of David Alabaster and his wife Annie, nee Aaron (IIIB).
+Their

-brother-in-law of her mother ten years later, at the age of 14, on the 1891 census, and they may have taken her in
+mother ten years later, at the age of 14, on the 1891 census, and they may have taken her in immediately.
+It is good

-immediately.
-It is good to be able to report that both David and John appear to have survived the Workhouse and
+to be able to report that both David and John appear to have survived the Workhouse and went on to marry in 1898

-went on to marry in 1898 and 1899 respectively.
+and 1899 respectively.

 1731/30 3 Mayfield Cottages, Walthamstow, Essex